Welcome to Seifert Labradors!

 ~Seifert Labradors puppies~

-~EXCITING NEWS...we are expecting two Black litters to whelp at the end of February 2014~
+~EXCITING NEWS...we are expecting a Black litter to whelp in mid April 2014~

 Click on the adoption tab above to learn more about our adoption process.
 Now, after viewing our adoption process are you are ready to welcome one of our Lab puppies into your home?
 If the answer is YES then contact us utilizing our "Contact Me" form located on the left side of every web page.